danwing/cidfi/draft-wing-cidfi.md

 CID:
 : Connection Identifier used by {{QUIC}} or by {{DTLS-CID}}.

+CNE:
+: CIDFI-aware Network Element, a network element that supports this CIDFI specification.
+This is usually a router.

 # Design Goals

 This section highlights the design goals of this specification.

 Client Authorization:
-: The client authorizes each CIDFI-aware network element to participate in CIDFI for each QUIC flow or each DTLS flow.
+: The client authorizes each CIDFI-aware network element (CNE) to participate in CIDFI for each QUIC flow or each DTLS flow.

 Same Server: